lando/core/docs/development.md

   "@lando/core": ../..
 ```

 This tells Lando that _this_ app should use the source version of `@lando/core` that you cloned down in the installation.
-This is useful because it allows you to isolate development within this repo without interferring with any other apps using the stable and global version of the plugin.
+This is useful because it allows you to isolate development within this repo without interferring with any other apps using the stable and global version of `@lando/core`.

 This means that you should _almost always_ develop against apps in the `examples` folder and that those apps should _always_ contain the above `plugins` config.
 If you have an extant Lando application you want to develop against you can temporarily tell it to use the cloned down version of `@lando/core` with the same line.